gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ![Table and bar chart header styles made consistent](img/header_styles_after.png)

-Finally, let's get rid of something that we haven't used since it was generated: under `src\components`, delete the empty `index.scss` stylesheet.
+Finally, let's get rid of something that we haven't used since it was generated: under `src/components`, delete the empty `index.scss` stylesheet.

 ### That's it!